Golumpa/hoyolab-auto-login/README.md

 </h1>

 ## Overview
-A simple program that allows you to always claim Hoyolab's daily login system for Honkai Impact 3 and Genshin Impact.
+A simple program that allows you to always claim Hoyolab's daily login system for Hoyoverse games.
 Original script by [vermaysha/Hoyolab-Auto-Daily-Checkin](https://github.com/vermaysha/Hoyolab-Auto-Daily-Checkin).

 **Features:**
 1. Send notification to Discord channel